deep-learning-for-humans/sentinels/plan.md

  * If resource available, job scheduler, schedules the job on the available nodes.
  * Track the status of the job via MLFlow, ELK and prometheus dashboards
  * Data scientist can query the status of the job via command line interface.
  * On completion of the job, store the artifacts in storage for further perusal.

+ ## Assumptions on usage
+1. Data is accessed via a shared store of reads, so path to the data store directory.
+Currently, will support only files and directories.
+2. Docker containers are present in docker registry.

+3. A user from command line would send docker container Id/ url with a path to configuration yaml and other flags.

+4. The job is queued.

+5. Runs as a k8s job with resources present.

+6. All metrics, logs pushed to mlflow server and elk.